intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/troubleshooting.md

 The Intel® XDK app daemon may not be running on the Intel® IoT board.

-1. Establish a serial connection to your Intel® Galileo or Intel® Edison.
+1. Establish a serial connection to your Intel® Galileo or Intel® Edison. {% strip %}{% include shell_access.md %}{% endstrip %}

-    _Don't know how?
-Refer to [Shell Access](/shell_access/)._

 2. Use the `systemctl` command to enable and restart the xdk-daemon on the IoT board.